Affordable Care Act (ACA)

 Helps you estimate how your premium tax credit will change if your income or family size changes during the year.

-Starting in January 2014, the Individual Shared Responsibility Provision requires you and each member of your family to have qualifying health care coverage (called minimum essential coverage) in each month of the year, qualify for an exemption from coverage, or make a shared responsibility payment when you file your federal income tax return.
+Starting in January 2014 and through December 2018 the Individual Shared Responsibility Provision requires you and each member of your family to have qualifying health care coverage (called minimum essential coverage) in each month of the year, qualify for an exemption from coverage, or make a shared responsibility payment when you file your federal income tax return.

 Individual Shared Responsibility Provision Payment Estimator

-Helps you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
+Helps you estimate the amount you may have to pay if you didn't have minimum essential coverage during the year.

 Healthcare Information Forms